s-batish/hidden-gems/README.md

 #### Email Marketing
 - In the footer of the website there is a sign up form for users to input their email address to sign up to the Hidden Gems newsletter.
 - This is a form of email marketing as it allows Hidden Gems to directly promote themselves via users' emails.

+#### Privacy Policy
+- In the footer of the website there is also a link to Hidden Gems' privacy policy, which informs users how their data is collected and processed.

 ## Features
 ### Site Features